Microscope Objectives for Life Sciences, Dry

 • M32 x 0.75 Threading

-The TL10X-2P 10X Super Apochromatic Objective combines the diffraction limited axial color performance at visible wavelengths of our other objectives with excellent transmission out to 1300 nm, making this objective ideal for multiphoton imaging applications (see the Graphs tab for details).
-It combines a high 0.50 NA for collecting two-photon fluorescence signals with a long 7.77 mm working distance, providing ample space for equipment to manipulate the sample.
-A correction collar allows adjustment for spherical aberrations introduced by imaging through aqueous solutions or thick cover glasses, without the need for water dipping or oil immersion (see the Correction Collar tab).
+The TL10X-2P Super Apochromatic and TL15X-2P Plan Apochromatic Improved Visible (APO VIS+) Objectives combine the diffraction limited axial color performance at visible wavelengths of our other objectives with excellent transmission out to 1300 nm, making these objectives ideal for multiphoton imaging applications (see the Graphs tab for details).
+For more information about how these objective classes are defined, see the Objective Tutorial tab.
+The 10X objective combines a 0.50 NA with a long 7.77 mm working distance, providing ample space for equipment to manipulate the sample.
+The 15X objective features a high 0.70 NA for collecting two-photon fluorescence signals and a working distance of 2.6 mm.
+A correction collar on each objective allows adjustment for spherical aberrations introduced by imaging through aqueous solutions or thick cover glasses, without the need for water dipping or oil immersion (see the Correction Collar tab).
+The TL15X-2P objective additionally features a locking mechanism to fix the correction collar in place for improved repeatability.

 Click to Enlarge